Cinemato/Sociality.io-FrontendProject/README.md

 2. Run this command in the terminal: ```npm start```.

 Bonus:
-I have made the design responsive in screen kinds (mobile, tablet, pc).
+I have made the design responsive in all screen kinds (mobile, tablet, pc).